-Adidas reimagined the classic b-ball trainer as a winter-ready combat boot with a herringbone pattern tread for grip.
+Adidas reimagined the classic b-ball trainer as a winter-ready combat cleat with a herringbone pattern tread for grip.
 The resulting design is part retro and many parts street.
-Adidas Superstar Boots come in black and white, ash-pearl, all-black, all-white, and cardboard and white colorways.
+Adidas Superstar Cleats come in black and white, ash-pearl, all-black, all-white, and cardboard and white colorways.
 The rich tones are beautiful and when combined with the leather uppers, quite striking.

 You can wear these shoes and still look quite feminine.
 Pair with an asymmetrical skirt, a fitted top, and top off with a leather jacket for an edgy, chic look.
 Or you can replace the skirt with warm leggings, and change the fitted top to a long shirt.
 Don’t remove the leather jacket.

-For a more casual ensemble, wear these boots with blue jeans and a colorful knitted sweater.
+For a more casual ensemble, wear these cleats with blue jeans and a colorful knitted sweater.

 The Superstars started life in 1969 as basketball trainers.
 They were initially released as low-top versions of the Adidas brand’s Pro Model shoes, but they achieved such popularity that they quickly surpassed the latter.